Judge puts limits on use of tear gas in Missouri racial protests

 Police officials did not respond to requests for comment.

-The six plaintiffs include a coffeehouse owner; two co-founders of an area activist organization; a legal observer; a professor from Saint Louis University; and a college student.
+The six plaintiffs include a coffeehouse owner; two co-founders of an area activist organisation; a legal observer; a professor from Saint Louis University; and a college student.

 "This was a victory today," said lawyer Brendan Roediger, who is helping represent the plaintiffs.
 "At its core it accomplishes what we were asking for."